Four simple rules for our Private Support Group

 3.)
 Tell your doctor, OB, MFM, RE, genetic counselor, grief counselor, termination facility or other specialists about us so they can send other patients here for support.
 Email them a link to our printable brochure.

-Q. I suspect another member might be a troll or have “Münchausen’s by Internet.”
+Q. I think another member is breaking a rule, might be a troll or might have have “Münchausen’s by Internet.”
 What do I do?

 A. Please privately contact an admin about your concerns.
-All Facebook private support group admins are listed near the top of this page.
+All Facebook private support group admins are listed near the top of this page, and also listed under the “Members” section on the Facebook page.
+Please do not police other members’ posts or comments, or scold them about rule violations.
+Just send a private message to an admin and we’ll figure out how best to handle it.
+(See rule #2)

 Q. Can I start my own Facebook group?